CodeConnects/jamz/README.md

 ## Jamz Music NFT Creator

-### Using Tone.js to create a music track, mint your creation as a music NFT on your choic of Scroll, Polygon, and Mantle blockchains.
+### Using Tone.js to create a music track, mint your creation as a music NFT on your choice of Scroll, Polygon, and Mantle blockchains.

 ## How to use